-You may wonder why on earth anyone would write about a bathroom?
+You may wonder why on earth anyone would write about a bathroom.
 Well, it’s straightforward why.
 Most public restrooms are crap – pun intended.
 And, if you happen to be on the road, your experience will probably be dismal.
 You might encounter the dreaded gas station or the truck stop.
-Worse, the unearthly porta potty that I flat out refuse to adorn under any circumstances.
-Rarely do you find a throne fit for king or queen, and for sure, you don’t see it at a gas station?
+Worse, the unearthly porta potty that I flat-out refuse to adorn under any circumstances.
+Rarely do you find a throne fit for a king or queen, and you don’t see it at a gas station.
 I am about to change that for you!
-Busy Bee Gas Stations have the best bathroom I’ve ever been in outside of a luxurious 5-star hotel or restaurant.
+Busy Bee Gas Stations have the best bathroom I’ve ever been in outside a luxurious 5-star hotel or restaurant.
 Simply put, Busy Bee Gas Station bathrooms are divine.

 What Makes Busy Bee Gas Station Bathrooms So Unique?

 You enter the sizeable Busy Bee Gas Station bathrooms, and they smell divine.
-The place feels like a Sephora or Victoria’s Secret, and it’s immaculate.
+The place feels like a Sephora or Victoria’s Secret, immaculate.
 I need to stress immaculate – there is staff on hand cleaning as you go.
-Mood lighting sets the stage coupled with lovely white light fittings.
-Beautifully tasteful floor to roof tiles, no expense spared.
+Mood lighting sets the stage, coupled with lovely white light fittings.
+Beautifully tasteful floor-to-roof tiles, no expense spared.
 Potted plants everywhere for decor bring a classy vibe and tone down what could be construed as a nightclub bathroom.
 Private door-to-door closets!
 Yep, all individual stalls.
 Soft, luminous toilet paper awaits you as you bask in the privacy and glamour.
 Oh, and did I mention that there are tons of closets – at least 20, which we all know means no lines!

 Busy Bee Gas Station Shopping:

 In addition to the out-of-this-world bathrooms, Busy Bee Gas Stations are mall-like in that you can buy everything from beauty products to jewelry and back.
 The shopping area is massive, and the food court is large.
-The food court offers up various chain choices, including my all-time favorite – Dunkin Donuts.
-Let me not forget to mention you can buy hundreds of local jerky types along with many different types of delicious popcorn!
+The food court offers various chain choices, including my all-time favorite – Dunkin Donuts.
+Let me not forget to mention that you can buy hundreds of local jerky types and many different types of delicious popcorn!
 They sell local jams, peanut butter, glazes, and many other local favorites.
 There is even a candy bar to get your sugar fix on.
 Forgot something practical you need?
 Don’t worry, you will find it here.
 Even a non-trinket gift is possible.
 You can buy moderately priced jewelry such as Ginger Snaps or go for a solid silver piece.
-Lastly, if you want to go for it, treat yourself to a designer piece.
+Lastly, treat yourself to a designer piece if you want to go for it.

 What you need to know: